Our Leadership Team

 Jessica Spencer

-Jessica works as Senior Manager of Digital Experience at Bass Pro Shops and has been a part of WIT since joining the board in 2021.
+Jessica works as Director of UX and Product at Bass Pro Shops and has been a part of WIT since joining the board in 2021.
 Jessica is also active in the local creative community as a founding board member of Springfield Creatives.
-Her goal is to help young professionals, especially women, gain confidence and leadership skills early on to help launch their careers in tech and creative fields.

 Tabitha Anderson